eldstal/vibease/README.md

 which appears to be a version number and a basic status report.

-## Status request
+## Serial Number
-The official apps send the `Status Query` command and receive the response right after key exchange has been completed.
+The official apps send the `Report Serial Number` command and receive the response right after key exchange has been completed.
+This does not appear to be a necessary part of the handshake, and can be left out.
+It is a good way to make sure `KEY_HS` has been received properly.